 iOS apps are better monetized

-The first and main argument for those who care about the financial side of the issue is this: it is usually easier to make money on iOS applications.
+The first and main argument for those who care about the financial side of the issue is this: it is usually easier to make money on iOS mobile apps.
 According to statistics, the owners of the iPhone and iPad are more willing to purchase apps for money, and after that, they are ready to pay for additional features.

 In the last quarter of 2017, the owners of iOS devices spent $11.5 billion in the App Store, while on Google Play Store, this figure was twice as low.